 Double Dips & Aquafarms

-Standard pools are listed on the platform although the majority of the liquidity pools are Aquafarms which reward liquidity providers both ORCA tokens and a share of the trading fees involved.
+Standard pools are listed on the platform, although most of the liquidity pools are Aquafarms which reward liquidity providers with ORCA tokens and a share of the trading fees involved.

 Double-Dip pools are Aquafarms that reward LPs with ORCA tokens, a share of the trading fees, and a partner project’s token.

-For limited periods of time, Orca will offer single asset staking pools that reward stakers with a risk-free token reward.
-At the time of writing there are no active staking pools and the most recent ended on November 2nd.
+At times, Orca will offer single-asset staking pools that reward stakers with a risk-free token reward.
+At the time of writing, there are no active staking pools, and the most recent ended on November 2nd.

 Staking pools are good places to park tokens you don’t plan on selling since you might as well earn a reliable yield on them.
-While you can usually yield more from a liquidity pool, liquidity providers are subject to potential impermanent losses (which become permanent when LP tokens are withdrawn) due to fluctuations in token prices.
+While you can usually yield more from a liquidity pool, liquidity providers are subject to potential impermanent losses (which become permanent when LP tokens are withdrawn) due to price fluctuations.

-Orca’s accessibility is unmatched when it comes to ease of use and delightful UX innovations.
-The UI itself is appealing and self explanatory in ways that don’t dilute the dApp’s sophisticated backend.
+Orca’s accessibility is unmatched regarding ease of use and delightful UX innovations.
+The UI is appealing and self-explanatory in ways that don’t dilute the app’s sophisticated backend.

-Since day one, Orca’s development has been based around the user.
-Alleviating monotonous tasks involved in DEX trading while enhancing user experience has been the primary function of Orca protocol thus far and there is much more on the horizon.
+Since day one, Orca’s development has been based on the user.
+Alleviating monotonous tasks involved in DEX trading while enhancing user experience has been the primary function of Orca protocol thus far, and there is much more on the horizon.

 Below are some of Orca’s UI and UX innovations that have been met with great acclaim.